charanteja469/Camunda-FreeAIAgents/README.md

 3.	if your using Desktop modeler--> go to modeler folder-->resources-->element-templates-->Past the above downloaded JOLT Connector Template

-### STEP BY STEP Process to Configure and Use JOLT Connector
+### STEP BY STEP Process to Configure and Use OpenRouter Connector
 1. Create a workflow with Start event, Task, End Event.
 2.	select the task and click on element change type and search for Free AI Agents Connector.
    <img width="940" height="347" alt="image" src="https://github.com/user-attachments/assets/389ed9e7-2842-41ab-aa8d-90725ec038bc" />